-Please keep in mind that this is a general information.
-In the end, it depends on airline’s algorithms which can differ.
-Especially Low-Cost Carrier usually use other algorithms.
+Please keep in mind that this is general information.
+In the end, it depends on the airline’s algorithms which can differ.
+Especially Low-Cost Carriers usually use other algorithms.

 To find the cheapest flight I usually use Momondo.
 It is a great tool and never let me down so far.
 But feel free to check yourself.
 You can check other sources as well to be make sure Momondo usually shows the cheapest price.

-Alcohol in Japan is much more expensive than in Western countries.
-That means you gotta pay more if you feel like going out for a drink.
+Alcohol in Japan is in general much more expensive than in Western countries.
+That means you got to pay more if you feel like going out for a drink.

-One way to save money on alcohol is getting your beer or Sake in the supermarket and drink at home or e.g. in the park.
+One way to save money on alcohol is getting your beer or Sake in the supermarket or 7-eleven and drink at home or e.g. in the park.

-You should definitely try the Japanese famous Sake (we liked the dry one most) and the plum wine (it’s kinda sweet, so you might wanna mix it with some water before drinking)
+You should definitely try the Japanese famous Sake (we liked the dry one most) and the plum wine (it’s pretty sweet, so you might wanna mix it with some water before drinking) as well as Awamori.

 If you are so far away from home you probably wanna stay in touch.
 But already at the airport, you will realize that the SIM cards with 3G access are not as cheap as you might have hoped for.
 Of course, it is absolutely practical having internet access from everywhere.